 However, this does not mean that rehabilitation is not worth pursuing; even if someone relapses, they will have gained valuable skills and knowledge during their time in treatment that can help them in their journey to sobriety.
 Additionally, it is important to remember that rehabilitation is often a lifelong process, and even people who relapse multiple times can eventually achieve lasting sobriety.
 With dedication and effort, anyone can overcome addiction and build a sober life.

 Despite the nation’s current opioid crisis, statistics on the success rate of drug treatment in the US are still rather high.
 Drug treatment facilities employ a variety of empirically supported methods that may be tailored to each patient to aid in a sustainable recovery from addiction.
-Here’s a detailed look at the statistics and success rates for drug rehab, as well as the actions you can take to start receiving outpatient addiction treatment right away.
+Here’s a detailed look at the drug rehab effectiveness statistics and success rates for drug rehab, as well as the actions you can take to start receiving outpatient addiction treatment right away.

 A study by the National Institute on Drug Abuse found that those who completed a residential treatment program were more likely to remain abstinent from drugs than those who did not receive treatment.
 Furthermore, research has shown that long-term follow-up care can help to prevent relapse.
 While there is no guarantee that drug rehab will work for everyone, it is clear that it can be an important step on the road to recovery.

 The success of addiction treatment facilities cannot be evaluated using a conventional definition of rehab since there is no such thing.
 Numerous facilities base success rates on elements like: